 Before joining the Queensland Government, Fiona held business development roles in the City Design and City Buildings and Maintenance business units of the Brisbane City Council.
 She joined the Queensland Government in 1999 to deliver corporate services to the then Building Division of the former Department of Public Works.
 In 2003, Fiona established and led the Human Resources Division in Shared Services (CSQ), providing payroll and recruitment services to 12 agency clients.
 Fiona took on the role of General Manager of QFleet in 2006, a role in which she led major reform in fleet management across government.

-Fiona has a Bachelor of Commerce, has completed the ANZSOG Executive Fellows program and is completing a Diploma of Advanced Procurement.
-She is a member of the Australian Institute of Company Directors and committee member on the Queensland Chapter of the Australasian Fleet Managers Association.
+Fiona has a Bachelor of Commerce, a Diploma in Government (Procurement and Contracting), has completed the ANZOG Executive Fellows Program and is a graduate member of the Institute of Company Directors.